jgrebol/ESIpy/README.md

 # ESIpy
-The ESIpy program is aimed to the calculation of population analysis and aromaticity indicators from different Hilbert space partitions using the PySCF.
-At the moment only single-determinant wavefunctions for restricted and unrestricted calculations can be computed.
+The ESIpy program is aimed to the calculation of population analysis and aromaticity indicators from different Hilbert space partitions using the PySCF modules.
+The program supports both restricted and unrestricted calculations for single-determinant wave functions and restricted for correlated wavefunctions.
 The atomic partitions supported from the program are Mulliken, Löwdin, meta-Löwdin, Natural Atomic Orbitals (NAO) and Intrinsic Atomic Orbitals (IAO).
 The ESIpy respository contains the esi.py main code as well as several example scripts.
 Due to a bug in NAO's symmetry-averaged density matrix (Issue #1755), NAOs need to be used from ```esinao.py``` in the same manner.

 # Features
 - make_aoms(mol, mf, calc): From PySCF's 'mol' and 'mf' objects and 'calc' as a string containing the desired partition ('mulliken', 'lowdin', 'meta_lowdin', 'nao', 'iao'), generate a list of matrices containing the Atomic Overlap Matrices (AOMs).